kosmotique/kosmotique.github.io/_posts/2022-09-30-Podium-Abortion-Across-Borders.md

 The exercise of reproductive rights and the struggle for reproductive justice happens across national borders.
 The right to abortion is an existential one and support across national borders is indispensable.
 The international panel of Silvia De Zordo (Spain), Krystyna Kacpura (Poland) and Steph Black (USA) takes a look at the diverse global linkages of transnational abortion.
 The debate will also address the fear of repression of those affected and of supporters and will focus on what it takes to start the struggle for reproductive justice together.

 The conversation will take place in English.
+We'll watch the stream together at Kosmotique.
+Link to the digital event: [https://youtu.be/AFmCGy0MMmo](https://youtu.be/AFmCGy0MMmo)

 The event is a cooperation between Pro Choice Dresden and [Weiterdenken - Heinrich-Böll-Stiftung Sachsen e.
 V.](https://calendar.boell.de/de/event/abortion-across-borders-abortion-without-borders)